|Job Title||1. Leader – Partnership for Missional Church UK, Church Mission Society|

 - 2001 – present.
 Canon of Christchurch Cathedral, Arusha

 - 2008 – present.
-Member of the International Association of Mission Studies (IAMS)
+Member of the International Association of Mission Studies (IAMS) Treasurer and Executive Committee Member from 2022

 - Research interests and supervision areas

-I am a curious, courageous and somewhat ‘dogged’ researcher and have been discerning my way through various fields of inquiry over the past fifteen or so years.
-I have always been free of the need to research and publish per se (which comes with not working in the academy) and I believe this has enabled me to stick with areas that fit with my wider vocation as a priest-theologian.
+- I am a curious, courageous and somewhat ‘dogged’ researcher and have been discerning my way through various fields of inquiry over the past twenty or so years.
+I have always been free of the need to research and publish per se (which comes with not working wholly in the academy) and I believe this has enabled me to stick with areas that fit with my wider vocation as a priest-theologian.

 I am interested in the missiological relationship between faith and culture and have researched, written and edited projects and books in that field (especially in relation to contextual theology in England).
 I am an adult educator fascinated by how individuals and Christian communities change and grow.
 Having worked in another culture and language I enjoy crossing cultures and thinking about the way such movement is related to the missionary vocation of the Church.
 I have a particular interest and expertise in qualitative field research.